Nicole Seah: Workers' Party

 A few days later on 24 August 2015, Seah's Facebook post linking an article on He Ting Ru, who had contested as a Workers' Party candidate, has sparked speculation over her political allegiance.
 In one reply, she said: "I will definitely come back to help!
 Just not as a candidate."
 She had since began volunteering with the Party's media team after the 2015 general election.

 On 23 June 2020, the Workers' Party featured Seah in a teaser video titled "GE2020: Coming Soon".
-She was later unveiled as a candidate by the party on 25 June 2020, and was announced to be contesting in a five-member Worker's Party team for the East Coast Group Representation Constituency in the 2020 Singaporean general election, where they faced off against Deputy Prime Minister and former Tampines Group Representation Constituency MP Heng Swee Keat.
+She was later unveiled as a candidate by the party on 25 June 2020, and was announced to be contesting in a five-member Workers' Party team for the East Coast Group Representation Constituency in the 2020 Singaporean general election, where they faced off against Deputy Prime Minister and former Tampines Group Representation Constituency MP Heng Swee Keat.
 The battle was reportedly close, but they were defeated in a 53.41% to 46.59% vote, the highest result attained for the losing candidates for their party, and the second best-performing score among losing candidates, only behind Progress Singapore Party's West Coast GRC's score of 48.31%.

+On 6 January 2021, Seah was appointed as president of the party's youth wing.

+On 19 July 2023, the Workers' Party announced Seah had resigned from WP, after a video was published on Facebook showing her and Leon Perera behaving intimately with one another.
+Party leader Pritam Singh told the press that he would have sacked both of them had they not offered their resignations, as they had initially been untruthful when they were first asked about rumours of an affair between them following the 2020 general election.